Why did we decide upon a house sitting around the world lifestyle initially?

-One family of 6 we’ve talked to live in an RV have been in Mexico traveling around for over a year.
+One family of 6 we’ve talked to live in an RV have been in another country traveling around for over a year.
 They get by well on $3000 a month for travel and living expenses.
 This doesn’t include any expenses like taxes or any other normal bills they may have from home.
 Many other blogger families also show monthly budgets between $3 & $4k a month.

 Some other families we’ve seen get by on around $6k a month with all their expenses.
 Some live in more affordable areas of the world while others live in more expensive locations.
 The rub is that you have to give up some things in order to afford others.

 We still have bills from ‘home’ and our life and business that are separate from our living and travel expenses.
 Budgets have been set for each.
 We know that we can absolutely pay all our bills and live the lifestyle we want but need to plan on being in certain areas of the world or house sit during our leaner time of year without stressing about money.